-This is the fifth round in which speech and language therapists will be able to take part, along with occupational therapists and physiotherapists.
+This is the sixth round in which speech and language therapists will be able to take part, along with physiotherapists and occupational therapists.
 Consultants in elderly care and neurology (and their Parkinson's nurses) can participate in the parallel patient management audit.
-The audit questions for this round of the audit have been refined to reflect feedback from the 2017 audit.
+The audit questions for this round have been refined to reflect feedback from the 2019 audit, and the audits have all been reduced in length to encourage the participation of under-pressure services.